A lightweight, type-safe binding to JS promises:

 to nice Reason values :)

-When passing a promise to JS, it is generally safe to use Promise
+When passing a promise to JS, it is generally safe to use Promise rather

-than Promise.Js
+than Promise.Js:

 /* Mock JS library. */